- Departments/Offices:

-Sociolinguistics, language policy and planning, language revitalization, and translingual literacies
+- Sociolinguistics, language policy and planning, language revitalization, global indigeneity, and translingual literacies

 About Me

 I am an Indigenous scholar from South America and a native speaker of Huanca Quechua, an endangered variety spoken in the central highlands of Peru.
 I completed my Ph.D. in Educational Linguistics/Sociolinguistics at the University of Pennsylvania, and I also obtained a master's degree in Hispanic Linguistics from The Ohio State University.
 I am a sociolinguist, educational linguist, ethnographer, lexicographer, editor, translator, and activist.
 I have delivered lectures and presented papers at numerous international venues.
 From 2019 to 2021, I held the prestigious position of Indiana University Bicentennial Professor.
 I currently hold the position of Professor of Literacy, Culture, and Language Education, as well as Core Faculty in the International Comparative Education Program within the Department of Curriculum and Instruction at the School of Education.
-Additionally, I serve as the Director of the Center for Latin American and Caribbean Studies, Coordinator of the Global Indigenous Studies Network, and Core Faculty member of the Minority Languages and Cultures Project in the Hamilton Lugar School of Global and International Studies.
+Additionally, I serve as the Director of the Center for Latin American and Caribbean Studies, Head Coordinator of the Global Indigenous Studies Network, and Core Faculty member of the Minority Languages and Cultures Project in the Hamilton Lugar School of Global and International Studies.
 Furthermore, I am an Adjunct Professor in the Departments of Anthropology, Spanish and Portuguese, American Studies, and the Latino Studies Program.
-Moreover, I hold the roles of Research Associate and Advisory Board Member at the American Indian Studies Research Institute, and I am also an Affiliated Faculty member at the Centers for the Study of Global Change and Latin American and Caribbean Studies at Indiana University Bloomington.
+Moreover, I hold the roles of Research Associate and Advisory Board Member in the Institute for Indigenous Knowledge and the Center for the Documentation and Revitalization of Indigenous Languages and Supporting Faculty in the Native American and Indigenous Studies Program.
+In addition, I am an Affiliated Faculty member at the Centers for the Study of Global Change and Latin American and Caribbean Studies at Indiana University Bloomington.

 I am one of the Founding Members of the Global Institute for Transformative Education (GITE), alongside Michael Ndemanu and Daniel Baron.
 In addition, I am the Founder and Editor-in-Chief of the International Journal of Literacy, Culture, and Language Education (IJLCLE).
 I serve as the Editor-in-Chief, alongside Michael Ndemanu, for the Global Journal of Transformative Education (GJTE).
 Likewise, I am an Editor, together with Stephen May, Teresa McCarty, and Constant Leung, for the Book Series Language, Education, and Diversity, published by Multilingual Matters in the UK.Top of Form